Recipe Plugin for WordPress - Information

 If you want even more control, we even let you edit the CSS (recommended for advanced users only)

 Examples of installations of the GetMeCooking Recipe Plugin for WordPressSee more examples

 Some major search engines now have a 'recipe search' feature - see information from Bing and Google.
 This is where you enter a word or phrase (such as 'chocolate chip muffins') into a search engine and it then recognises that the search could be for a recipe; so a list of recipes is displayed (as well as other potential results).

 For this to work, the search engines need to be able to identify the relevant components of the web page as being associated with a recipe.
 For example the recipe template tells search engines that a list of ingredients is actually a list of ingredients for a recipe - without this, the search engine would just see a list of items and would not be able to place it in context.
 To do this, we use schemas, which are a defined standard.

 If you would like to see how Google 'sees' the recipes on your blog, you can do so here.
 If it says 'Insufficient data to generate the preview', it means that it can't identify that the content on your page is actually a recipe.
-Here is an example of how Google sees and identifies a recipe on GetMeCooking.
+Here is an example of how Google sees and identifies a recipe created with the GetMeCooking recipe plugin.